Isospectral Cayley graphs with even and odd spectrum: Even and odd integral graphs

+Thus, the only \textit{integral connected circulant strongly regular graphs} are given by complete multipartite graphs $K_{r \times m}$, which for certain parameters are (or can be adapted to be) even or odd.
+In fact, the families that we found in ($a$) and ($b$) above are of this form: if $m=2$ and $r=2n$ we get $K_{2 \times 2n}=K_{2n,2n}$ which are the graphs in ($a$) and if $r=4$ we get $K_{4 \times m} = K_{4,4,\ldots,4}$ ($m$ times) which are the graphs in ($b$).

-\begin{quest} Are there even or odd circulant graphs?
-In case they exist, is there a general way to construct circulant Cayley (sum) graphs $X(\Z_n, S)$ and $X^+(\Z_n, S)$ having integral even and odd spectrum? \end{quest}
+Hence, all these comments lead us to the following: \begin{openquest} \textit{Is there a general way to construct (non-trivial, connected) circulant Cayley graphs $X(\Z_n, S)$ and $X^+(\Z_n, S)$ having even and odd spectrum, which are not strongly regular?} \end{openquest}